bldl/array-grouping-impl-tutorial/Modules/Module 8/Module8.md

 [Test262 compliance](https://test262.report/)

-# **8.2** Writing tests for Test262
+# **8.2** Writign tests for Test262

-The official guidelines for contributing to Test262 state:
+The official guidelines for contributing to Test262 state that an [acceptable test](https://github.com/tc39/test262/blob/main/CONTRIBUTING.md#acceptable-tests) is the following:

 `Any test that exercises observable grammar or semantics, originating with citable, normative text in the latest draft of the ECMAScript Language Specification, the ECMAScript Internationalization API Specification, the The JSON Data Interchange Syntax, a Stage 3 proposal or a Pull Request which makes a normative change to any of those specifications.`

 This states we can write tests for any observable grammar or semantic that originates from our specification (ECMAScript Language Specification).
 This is what we will be doing in this module.

 In order to fully test our implementation, we have to test every "testable" line in the specification.

 A "testable" line is when the behavior of the specification is observable to the user with a specific input.
-An example of a easily "testable" line in the specification is line 3:
+An example of a easily "testable" line in the specification is step 3:
 ```
 3. If IsCallable(callbackfn) is false, throw a TypeError exception.
 ```